DIET - EXERCISE - FITNESS For Life

 small blood vessels in the skin.

-level all influence the calories you need to maintain health and steady
+influence the calories you need to maintain health and steady weight.
+In

-weight.
-In general, men need more calories than women; bigger, younger or
+general, men need more calories than women; bigger, younger or more active

 consult your doctor for medical advice and treatment before starting any